Czech Wedding Traditions Complete Guide for Modern Couples

 - Alarm clocks: Multiple hidden alarms set for early morning

-- Cleanup time: Typically 3-5 hours next day
+- Cleanup time: Typically several hours the next day

 Prank participation rates:

-- Hotel alternative: 50% of modern couples avoid by staying elsewhere
+- Hotel alternative: Some modern couples avoid by staying elsewhere

 Regional Variations in Czech Weddings